smartcontractkit/ccip-starter-kit-hardhat/README.md

 --router <routerAddress> # Optional
 ```

-For example, if you want to send tokens from avalancheFuji to ethereumSepolia, you need to deploy this contract on ethereumSepolia, by running:
+For example, if you want to send tokens from Avalanche Fuji to Ethereum Sepolia, you need to deploy this contract on Ethereum Sepolia, by running:

 ```shell
 npx hardhat deploy-basic-message-receiver --network ethereumSepolia
 ```

-Optionally, you can pass the address of the Chainlink CCIP `Router.sol` smart contract on the ethereumSepolia blockchain as a constructor argument.
+Optionally, you can pass the address of the Chainlink CCIP `Router.sol` smart contract on the Ethereum Sepolia blockchain as a constructor argument.
 To do so, run the following command:

 ```shell
 npx hardhat deploy-basic-message-receiver --network ethereumSepolia --router <ROUTER_ADDRESS>
 ```

 2. Transfer tokens to the deployed smart contract using the `ccip-token-transfer` task, by putting its address as a receiver flag.
-For example, if you want to send 100 units of CCIP-BnM from avalancheFuji run:
+For example, if you want to send 100 units of CCIP-BnM from Avalanche Fuji run:

 ```shell
 npx hardhat ccip-token-transfer --source-blockchain avalancheFuji --destination-blockchain ethereumSepolia --receiver <BASIC_MESSAGE_RECEIVER_ADDRESS> --token-address 0xD21341536c5cF5EB1bcb58f6723cE26e8D8E90e4 --amount 100 --fee-token-address 0x0b9d5D9136855f6FEc3c0993feE6E9CE8a297846